lf-energy/tac/tools/collaboration.md

 {{ site.foundation_name }} leverages the tools provided by the LFX Project Control Center (PCC) to maintain committee member lists, schedule meetings, configure mailing lists, and make community meetings publicly available.

-The LFX Project Control Center is a tool built and maintained by the Linux Foundation for use by the {{ site.foundation_name }} and its hosted projects and working groups.
+PCC is a tool built and maintained by the Linux Foundation for use by the {{ site.foundation_name }} and its hosted projects and working groups.
 Access to PCC for hosted projects and working groups, including management of meetings and committees, can be granted by submitting a support request [here][pcc access request instructions].
 It is recommended that, at a minimum, the TSC Chairperson have access to PCC; it may also be beneficial to have a second person with access in case the TSC Chairperson is unavailable and the project needs to reschedule a meeting.

 The specific abilities the person with access to PCC has for managing project settings include: